Virtual Target Trajectory Prediction for Stochastic Targets: Generation of Virtual Target Trajectories

 With this flattened input, a k-means clustering algorithm as described in~\cite{macqueen1967some} can be applied to obtain the cluster means, which are then used as the virtual targets.
 Figure~\ref{fig:kmeans_clustering} illustrates the result of the k-means clustering for two dimensions.
-This only serves as a visualization of the clustering process and does not represent the actual dimensions of the input data, since the input data, i.e., the flattened trajectories, are of size $n_t \cdot d$ instead of two dimensions.
+This only serves as a visualization of the clustering process and does not represent the actual dimensions of the input data, since the input data, i.e., the flattened trajectories, are of size $n_t d$ instead of two dimensions.

-By choosing a desired $n_\mathrm{v}$, the number of virtual targets, the algorithm assigns each trajectory of the $n_\mathrm{r} \cdot n_\mathrm{s}$ samples to one of the $n_\mathrm{v}$ clusters $C_i$ such that the sum of the squared Euclidean distances between the samples and the cluster means is minimized:
+By choosing a desired $n_\mathrm{v}$, the number of virtual targets, the algorithm assigns each trajectory of the $n_\mathrm{r} n_\mathrm{s}$ samples to one of the $n_\mathrm{v}$ clusters $C_i$ such that the sum of the squared Euclidean distances between the samples and the cluster means is minimized:

-The result of the clustering process is a set of $n_\mathrm{v}$ optimal cluster means $\mathbf{c}_1^*, \dots, \mathbf{c}_{n_\mathrm{v}}^*$, each consisting of dimensions $(n_t \cdot d, 1)$, which can then be reshaped to $n_\mathrm{v}$ trajectories with dimensions $(n_t, d)$ each:
+The result of the clustering process is a set of $n_\mathrm{v}$ optimal cluster means $\mathbf{c}_1^*, \dots, \mathbf{c}_{n_\mathrm{v}}^*$, each consisting of dimensions $(n_t d, 1)$, which can then be reshaped to $n_\mathrm{v}$ trajectories with dimensions $(n_t, d)$ each: